AbdelrahmanAboalam/AOSP_Lecs/Recap/SystemUI.md

 ---

-### Option B: Create a new SystemUI APK from scratch
+### 10.2 Option B: Create a New SystemUI APK from Scratch

 This is possible, but harder.